rkapl123/DBAddin/docs/DBFuncs.md

     <add key="_NorthwindFirstLetterLevel" value="True"/>
 ```

-If you add the (sub) foldername to "specialConfigStoreFolders" (colon separated list) then this subfolder is regarded as needing special grouping of object names.
+If you add the (sub) folder name to "specialConfigStoreFolders" (colon separated list) then this sub-folder is regarded as needing special grouping of object names.
 The separator ("\_" or similar) can be given in  "(pathName)Separator", where (pathName) denotes the path name used above in "specialConfigStoreFolders".
 If this is not given then CamelCase is assumed to be the separating criterion.

 The maximum depth of the sub menus can be stated in "(pathName)MaxDepth", which denotes the depth of hierarchies below the uppermost in the (pathName) folder (default value is 10000, so practically infinite depth).

 You can add another hierarchy layer by setting "(pathName)FirstLetterLevel" to "True", which adds the first letter as the top level hierarchy.

-You can decide for each subfolder whether it's contents should be hierarchically organized by entering the relative path from ConfigStoreFolder for each subfolder in "specialConfigStoreFolders", or you can decide for all subfolders of that folder by just entering the topmost folder in "specialConfigStoreFolders".
+You can decide for each sub-folder whether it's contents should be hierarchically organized by entering the relative path from ConfigStoreFolder for each sub-folder in "specialConfigStoreFolders", or you can decide for all sub-folders of that folder by just entering the topmost folder in "specialConfigStoreFolders".

-#### Inserting configs
+#### Inserting configurations

 If the user retrieves the relevant configuration, a warning is shown and then the configured cells are entered into the active workbook as defined in the config, relative to the current selection.